kognifai/Galore/SDK-documentation/Pipeline Operations.md

 takebefore now 5. takes 5 items before the given date not counting an item at time now takebefore now excl 5. takes 5 items before the given date counting an item at time now
 ```
-Starts the input sequence with 5 items before the given time
+Starts the input sequence with five items before the given time.

-Note: the operation is intended for use more or less directly after the
+>Note: the operation is intended for use more or less directly after the
 input operation.

 Operations that depend on the normal chronological order of the events